Key factors to consider when processing the acquired data from the GPR device.

 GPR is a non-destructive testing method based on the propagation of electromagnetic waves.
 The antenna emits waves that propagate through the structure.
 These waves are reflected towards the GPR when they encounter an obstacle.

 The GPR records the arrival times of the different waves and sums them up as it progresses along the object under study.
 This sum of measurements forms a radargram which is a graphical representation of the structure and its components.

 In a final step, the recorded arrival times are converted into distances by using the different propagation speeds of the waves.
 These propagation velocities are calibrated locally by means of soundings.

 Electrical conductivity is the ability of a material or solution to conduct an electric current.
-It is expressed in Siemens per meter [S/m] and varies with the amount of ions present in solution in the pores of the concrete.
+It is expressed in Siemens per meter [S/m].
+In concrete structures, conductivity varies according to the amount of ions in solution in the concrete pores.
 The electromagnetic wave emitted by the ground penetrating radar creates a local electric field that displaces the ions in the water in the pores.
 This displacement of ions consumes part of the energy of the wave.
-Conductivity is calculated by measuring the amount of energy dissipated.
+Conductivity is calculated by measuring the amount of dissipated energy.

 The calculation of conductivity from GPR data is the result of the EPFL thesis n°5354 (2013) by Dr. Alexis Kalogropoulos.

 The conductivity of the concrete cover reflects the risk of corrosion of the reinforcing bars:

 Risk = Measured conductivity [S/m].

 Hazard = Conductance [S], directly proportional to the contamination (% Cl-)